 The schools block funding for each authority is based on a national formula calculation but also has a geographical multiplier applied.
 This means that the average level of funding for each learner is different from authority to authority.
 The funding for maintained schools comes through the local authority, while the academies receive that funding directly.
 Both use the same basis of calculation.

-The revised grant allocation for Warrington in 2022/23 is £115.9 million, plus £84.9 million for academy budgets.
-In 2021/22 this was £111.2 million, and £77.0 million for academy budgets.
+The revised grant allocation for Warrington in 2025/26 is £142.37 million, plus £121.17 million for academy budgets.

-Warrington is concerned about the differences in funding across the country, and is a member of the f40 group of local authorities.
+Warrington is concerned about the differences in funding across the country and is a member of the f40 group of local authorities.
 This campaigns for a fairer national distribution of resources.

 Learn more about the f40 campaign for fairer funding in education.